daikichidaze/resume_jp/resume_long_EN.md

   - I set up our own software development team, especially in a situation with limited experience in the development.
   - This project has become an achievement that leads to the planning of company-wide application business strategies.

-### 3.MaaSサービスの企画事前検討
+### 3.Pre-study of new MaaS services
-- 世の中にはない新たなサービス要件を検討するため、コンピュータ上の仮想社会にて事前にサービス構想を検証するためのシミュレーター開発
+- Development of a simulator to validate service concepts in a virtual world on a computer in order to study new service requirements that do not exist in the world.
-- プロジェクトリーダーとして、幅広い役割に従事
+- Worked in a wide range of roles as a project leader
-  - プリセールス・基本検討
+  - Pre-sales and basic design
-  - 要件定義・システム設計
+  - Requirement definition and system design
-  - 数理最適化アルゴリズム/シミュレーター開発
+  - Mathematical optimization algorithm and simulator development
-    - 組み合わせ最適化による運行スケジュールの策定
+    - Planning of an operation schedule through combination optimization
-    - ヒューリスティックな相乗りアルゴリズムの開発
+    - Development of a heuristic carpooling algorithm
-  - シミュレーション実行及び結果データ分析
+  - Simulation execution and data analysis of the calculation result
-    - シミュレーション条件の検討
+    - Consideration of simulation conditions
-    - 分析レポート作成
+    - Analysis report creation
-  - 上記プロセスにおけるプロジェクトマネジメント
+  - Project management in the above process